cloudobserver/spirit-warrior/spirit_warrior_notes.md

 Give excess wealth to the poor.
 But don't create a new ego identity as a noble person who serves the poor.
 Don't tell anyone.
 Let it be a secret between you and God.
 Have faith that the universe is taking care of you.
 Consider how much money and resources you really need.
 When self-centered desires arise, let them go as much as possible.
 At least aspire to be less selfish sometime in the future.
 Anyway the search for personal security isn't going to work in the long run.
 The body can't be made secure.
 Ask yourself, "Is saving money for my imaginary future more important than helping people who are suffering now?"
 Purge yourself of unnecessary things.
 Consider getting rid of possessions that you are most attached to.
-Nobody said being free would be easy.
+Nobody said that freedom is easy.

 ### Accept everything with gratitude

 It is the nature of life to have many problems.
 So relax.
 Don't worry.
 Confront your problems while remaining peaceful inside.

-Always be enthusiastic.
-When difficulties come, remind yourself, "God gave me this experience, and so it must be bringing me closer to him.
+When difficulties come, remind yourself, "God gave me this experience, and so it must be bringing me closer to God.
 Now I am fulfilling some difficult karma.
 So that's good.
-It's paid off!"
+That much more is paid off!"
-Be optimistic even when facing your death.
-The invisible forces of the universe will assist you.
+Always be enthusiastic and optimistic, even when facing death.

 ### Sorrow is the ultimate catalyst